 U-M is a core member of a new NSF-led Institute that is a collaboration between 11 institutions, three government research labs, and four global companies.

 The post $20M NSF AI-EDGE Institute aims to transform 5G and beyond networks appeared first on Michigan Engineering News.

 Researchers from four U.S. institutions aim to pull the best from control theory and machine learning to build safer mobile, intelligent systems.

 Circuit elements that store information in their electrical resistances enable a brain-like form of computing, storing and processing information in the same place.

 The post First programmable memristor computer aims to bring AI processing down from the cloud appeared first on Engineering Research News.

 Voxel51 uses AI processing to identify and track objects and activities through video clips.

-The post Advancing AI for Video: Startup launches powerful video processing platform appeared first on Engineering Research News.
+The post Advancing AI for Video: Startup launches powerful video processing platform appeared first on Michigan Engineering News.

 Human-generated responses could remotely assist autonomous vehicles decision’s during times of uncertainty.

 The post ‘Air traffic control’ for driverless cars could speed up deployment appeared first on Engineering Research News.